billsix/cprogrammingbook/doc/04-Functions.rst

     promotions.
 Furthermore:

-        If the number of arguments does not agree with the number of formal parameters to the function, the behaviour is undefined.
+        If the number of arguments does not agree with the number of formal parameters to the function, the behavior is undefined.

         If the function definition was not a definition containing a prototype, then the type of the actual arguments after promotion must be compatible with the types of the formal parameters in the definition after they too have had the promotions applied.
-Otherwise the behaviour is undefined.
+Otherwise the behavior is undefined.

-        If the function definition was a definition containing a prototype, and the types of the actual arguments after promotion are not compatible with the formal parameters in the prototype, then the behaviour is undefined.
-The behaviour is also undefined it the prototype included ellipsis (, ...).
+        If the function definition was a definition containing a prototype, and the types of the actual arguments after promotion are not compatible with the formal parameters in the prototype, then the behavior is undefined.
+The behavior is also undefined it the prototype included ellipsis (, ...).